Emphasizing the Most Important Relationship in Healthcare: the Patient-Physician Relationship

 Various Levels of Ownership

-The nation’s 200 physician-owned hospitals feature a variety of physician ownership levels.
+The nation’s 200 physician-led hospitals feature a variety of physician ownership levels.

 High Quality & Patient Satisfaction

-In FY 2017, seven of the top 10 hospital in Medicare’s value-based purchasing (VPB) program were physician-owned hospitals.
-In addition, 40 of the top 100 hospitals in the nation were physician owned.
+In FY 2017, seven of the top 10 hospital in Medicare’s value-based purchasing (VPB) program were physician-led hospitals.
+In addition, 40 of the top 100 hospitals in the nation were led by physicians.

-Physician-owned hospitals add much-needed competition into hospital markets around the nation.
-Hospital consolidation has accelerated across the nation, and physician-owned hospitals serve as a tool to create competition.
+Physician-led hospitals add much-needed competition into hospital markets around the nation.
+Hospital consolidation has accelerated across the nation, and physician-ledhospitals serve as a tool to create competition.

 “With a pandemic underscoring the need for flexible, dynamic hospital capacity, now is the time for congressional correction of Section 6001, a provision contrary to the ACA’s goals of expanding access to care, improving quality, and promoting innovation.”